13pgeiser/debian_chromebook_XE303C12/README.md

 This will wipe out the entire disk.
 You've been warned! ;-)

-Have fun.
+Have fun!

 ## Kernel upgrade

 The same script can be used to update the kernel and the modules on the emmc drive.

-- Download the zip archive and unpack it.
+- Download the zip archive and unpack it from the running debian installation
 - Open a terminal in the depacked folder
 - run _sudo ./install.sh_